grafana/mimir/docs/sources/guides/shuffle-sharding.md

 - An outage on some Grafana Mimir cluster instances or nodes will only affect a subset of tenants.
 - A misbehaving tenant only affects its shard instances.
 Due to the low overlap of instances between different tenants, it’s statistically likely that any other tenant will run on different instances or that only a subset of instances will match the affected ones.

-Using shuffle sharding doesn’t require more resources, but instances might be periodically less evenly balanced.
+Using shuffle sharding doesn’t require more resources, but instances will not be evenly balanced.

 ### Low overlapping instances probability